How to run a sustainable film production

 Materials for the Arts is a creative reuse centre in New York where donated sets and items are available, free of charge, to public schools and non-profits.

-Energy consumption on location
+Filming on location

 Fortunately, innovation in battery technology is making them an increasingly viable alternative to diesel generators.
 Green Voltage, for example, has designed emission-free, silent battery-powered generators, specifically for film productions including recent blockbusters Saltburn and Wonka.